arjit-32/csprimer/src/content/articles/git-introduction.md

 In the diagram:

 - The **main branch** contains commits A → B → C → D → E.
-- The **experimental branch** diverges at commit C (it does not contain D and E’s changes, similarly master branch is not ruined by F’s changes)
+- The **experimental branch** diverges at commit C (it does not contain D and E’s changes, similarly master branch remains unaffected by F’s changes)

 ## What is Github ?